jensenw1/RETQA/README.md

 This dataset poses unique challenges for tabular question answering due to its long-table structures, open-domain retrieval requirements, and multi-domain queries.
 To address these challenges, the paper also introduces the SLUTQA framework, which integrates large language models with spoken language understanding tasks to enhance retrieval and answering accuracy.

 ### The repository includes:
-The RETQA dataset in JSON format
+1.The RETQA dataset in JSON format

-The source code for the SLUTQA framework
+2.The source code for the SLUTQA framework

-Pre-trained BERT model checkpoints
+3.Pre-trained SLUTQA model checkpoints

-Detailed instructions for dataset usage and model training/evaluation This resource is intended to advance tabular question answering research in the real estate domain and address critical challenges in open-domain and long-table question-answering.
+4.Detailed instructions for dataset usage and model training/evaluation

+This resource is intended to advance tabular question answering research in the real estate domain and address critical challenges in open-domain and long-table question-answering.
 We hope it will be a valuable contribution to the research community.